 Helichrysum essential oil has anti-inflammatory, antifungal, and antibacterial properties that may be useful in healing skin.

 You may begin to see results within a few months of consistent daily use.
-Helichrysum oil may cause sun sensitivity.
-Don’t use this oil if you’ve had a recent surgery or are at risk for internal hemorrhages.
+Helichrysum essential oil may cause sun sensitivity.
+Don’t use this oil if you’ve recently had surgery or are at risk for internal hemorrhaging.